RizeComputerScience/COMPSIII-Unit9-Code-Along/README.md

 # COMPS III: Unit 8 Code Along

 ## Overview

-Over the next 2 weeks, we’ll be building a class that can execute GET, POST, PUT, and DELETE requests to a specified endpoint.
+We’ll be building a class that can execute GET, POST, PUT, and DELETE requests to a specified endpoint.
 We will use the [Reqres API](https://reqres.in/) for our requests because it is a simple API that is designed specifically for practicing your API skills!

 By the end of this code along, our `Reqres` class will have full CRUD functionality to perform `GET`, `POST`, `PUT`, and `DELETE` requests.